-The below SQL query can be used to pull the details of all devices along with Device type (Laptop, Desktop , Mini PC & Surface devices) directly from Configuration Manager database.
-This query can be used to create SCCM SSRS report as well.
+Use the SQL query below to retrieve details of all devices, including their type (Laptop, Desktop, Mini PC, and Surface), directly from the Configuration Manager database.
+This query can also be leveraged to build a custom SCCM SSRS report.

-To run this SQL query, launch SQL Server Management Studio, open a new query and copy and paste below query and click on Run.
+To run this SQL query, launch SQL Server Management Studio, open a new query, copy and paste the query below, and click on Run.

 select r.ResourceID,r.Netbios_Name0 ,bios.SerialNumber0,comp.Model0,comp.Manufacturer0,enc.ChassisTypes0,